 You leave work at 3 am yet again, glumly thinking I’m going to become another karoshi statistic.
-The nearest capsule hotel is just a half-hour walk away, but you’re knackered and you know a shortcut: straight through an unlit park.
+The nearest capsule hotel is just a half-hour walk away, but you’re super tired and you know a shortcut: straight through an unlit park.
 It’s dark and you can barely see past your own nose, but you also know this park like the back of your hand.

-Photo by So off you go, stepping on the grass in brazen disregard of the rules, when suddenly you walk into a wall.
+So off you go, stepping on the grass in brazen disregard of the rules, when suddenly you walk into a wall.
 Literally.
 What?
 Did they put in a new block of toilets?
 You try to go around it, first left, then right.
 But the wall seems to go on forever: after walking along the wall for a good five minutes you’re drenched in cold sweat and beginning to think you’re losing your mind.

 You wearily lean against the wall and light up a cigarette to calm your frazzled nerves.
 I’m just tired and starting to imagine things, you think.
 The city council’s in debt; maybe they sold half the park to some rich eccentric.
 Just as your hands stop shaking, the wall behind you disappears – you’re on the ground, on your back, looking up at the stars.